How I work

 I’ll get back to you with any questions, and then provide a free, no-obligation quote.
-For large copy-editing projects I’ll do a 30-minute sample free of charge so I can price the job accurately and you can check that my suggested changes are what you’re looking for.
+For large copy-editing projects I’ll do a 30-minute sample free of charge so I can price the job accurately and you can see the quality of my work.

 If you’re keen to go ahead, I’ll email you a briefing form to complete to help me understand your aims and make sure we’re both clear about all the details (format, deadlines, approval processes, etc).
 If we can meet for a chat too, even better!

 I’ll crack on with the job, keeping you informed of progress every step of the way.
 For larger projects I might suggest using Trello as a project management tool so we can both easily keep track of every section.

 I’ll submit the work in your chosen format by the agreed deadline.
 For writing and layout work, one round of amendments is included in the quoted price.